mburumaxwell/productboard-dotnet/README.md

 The APIs used to create Notes and the one used to delete all customer data are different even though they share the same base address (https://api.productboard.com).
 They use different tokens.
 Using one for the other will result in 401 (Unauthorized).
 Ensure you use the correct token for the usage you have.

-This library is build using the publicly available documentation.
+This library is built using the publicly available documentation.
 The one for the Public API is available at [https://developer.productboard.com](https://developer.productboard.com).
 Whereas the one for the GDPR Public API is available in the help docs at [https://help.productboard.com/en/articles/1947849-delete-customer-data-from-productboard](https://help.productboard.com/en/articles/1947849-delete-customer-data-from-productboard).

-### Naming

 The product and company name is productboard.
 For more information on how to spell see the specific FAQ [https://help.productboard.com/en/articles/2705293-how-to-spell-productboard](https://help.productboard.com/en/articles/2705293-how-to-spell-productboard).
 However, in .NET it is recommended that names of types, methods and properties start with a capital letter.
 This is why I chose to change the first letter for the types but retained everything else as is.

+> This library has changes as per [changelog](https://developer.productboard.com/#section/Versioning-and-compatibility/Changelog) upto **2022-01-25**

 ### Installation